The Rush To Publish

 Publishing an ebook on Kindle or Smashwords, or a ‘Print On Demand’ paperback with Createspace or Lulu takes literally minutes to complete and anyone with an ounce of computer know-how can do it.
 But don’t fall for the trap.

-When you get some feedback, don’t publish.
+When you get some feedback, don’t publish it.
 Act on the feedback and improve the story.
 Once you’ve done this, don’t publish.

 Now you have a story that works, walk away from it.
 Leave it for a month, or even two.
 Why?
 Because you need to approach the next stage with a fresh mind.
 Do not publish.

 After a good break from your manuscript, start your editing process.
 Tidying up repetitions, overused words, and phrases and checking that the dialogue works and is properly punctuated and reported.
 ‘Perhaps get rid of all those adverbs you added when you were wrapped up in the story when you wrote it,’ he said wryly.
 Make sure your characters keep their ‘voice’.
 Take your time, and then, do not publish.